tewarid/tewarid.github.io/_posts/2014/2014-04-15-build-freeswitch-from-source-on-ubuntu-12.04.md

 tags: freeswitch build ubuntu
 comments: true
 ---
+# Build FreeSWITCH from source on Ubuntu 12.04

 FreeSWITCH has a fairly detailed Wiki page on [download and installation](https://freeswitch.org/confluence/display/FREESWITCH/Ubuntu+Quick+Start).
 This post cuts to the chaff.